JimberSoftware/docs/devices/userdevices/userdevices.md

 <!-- #### Mac <i class="mdi mdi-apple"></i> -->
 #### **Mac**
-As mentioned, download the latest 'Mac Client' from the 'Download' section in your company's settings at signal.jimber.io, or use the direct link to access the most recent version for Mac : [latest mac version](https://signal.jimber.io/clients/mac-x64-latest.dmg)"
+As mentioned, download the latest 'Mac Client' from [Jimber SASE downloads](https://signal.jimber.io/downloads), or use the direct link to access the most recent version for Mac : [latest mac version](https://signal.jimber.io/clients/mac-x64-latest.dmg)"

 In the Downloads folder, you will find the file `SASE-Mac-1.XX.0.dmg`(XX stands for the version number).